 CH-3011 Bern

-In individual cases, third parties may be responsible for processing personal data or there may be joint responsibility with third parties.
-We will be happy to provide data subjects with information about the respective responsibility upon request.
+In individual cases, third parties may be responsible for the processing of personal data, or there may be joint responsibility with third parties.
+We will gladly provide affected persons with information about the respective responsibility upon request.

 1.1 Data protection officers or data protection advisors

-We have the following data protection officers or data protection advisors as points of contact for data subjects and authorities for inquiries related to data protection:
+We have the following data protection officer or data protection advisor as a point of contact for affected persons and authorities for inquiries in connection with data protection:

 Martin Graf